 In order to start the process of modifying alimony, the ex-spouse must file a supplemental petition for modification of alimony.
 It is important to file a supplemental petition to modify alimony as soon as possible because in most cases Florida courts will not modify an alimony obligation to a date prior to the filing of the supplemental petition.

-The law surrounding modification of alimony is technical and nuanced.
-A family law attorney can improve the chances of a modification by organizing and presenting facts and evidence to the Court in relationship to Florida law.
+The law surrounding alimony modification is technical and nuanced.
+A family law attorney can improve the chances of a modification by organizing and presenting facts and evidence to the Court in relation to Florida law.
 At The Taylor Law Office, we have sought modification of alimony of behalf of clients in St. Johns County.

 If you have additional questions about alimony modification in St. Johns County, Florida, please give The Taylor Law Office a call at 904.339.5298 to set up an initial consultation or Contact Us online.